 Initial testing is underway to understand what a suitable benchmark score is for the PCCC-RS measure.

-While including demographic questions as part of the PCCC-RS measure is not required, being able to disaggregate by certain demographic characteristics can identify inequities requiring attention.
+While including patient characteristic questions as part of the PCCC-RS measure is not required, being able to stratify by certain patient characteristics (for example race/ethnicity or age) can identify inequities requiring attention.